-Title Access Information KnowledgeShare From our website , complete and submit an online form .
-KnowledgeShare is an online current awareness service which provides guidelines, reports, journal articles and a range of summarised evidence, delivered to your inbox.
-You will only receive information that has been personalised and tailored to your specific interests.
+Title Access Information KnowledgeShare From our website, download and complete a library membership form (includes a section to sign up for KnowledgeShare) KnowledgeShare is an online current awareness service which provides guidelines, reports, journal articles and a range of summarised evidence, delivered to your inbox.
+You will only and email it to the library.sfht@nhs.net receive information that has been personalised and tailored to your specific interests.
 Register indicating your main professional interests.
 These can be broad (public health, mental health, managing and leading people) or specific (focusing on particular areas such as alcohol, nutrition, or physical activity).
 Tailor these interests in terms of setting (Community, Population Health, Workplace Health) and age groups.